H4CK3RG0D/Discord-Webhook-Spammer/README.md

 ```
 ### For this instance, the code will send 100 messages.
 You can change the number to whatever you want.
 The number is the amount of messages sent.

+# <br>Logging each webhook's status
+After each run, the code will log the status of each webhook in the `log.txt` file.
+The log file will be created (in a form of json) in the `log` folder located in the root directory.
+The log includes the following information:
+- The webhook's URLs
+- The webhook's message
+- Time and date of the run

 # <br>Errors and Warnings